Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: Experiments

 \subsection{Experimental Details}

-\paragraph{Experimental Design.} To evaluate our proposed LLM4EO, extensive computational experiments are conducted in this section.
+\paragraph{Experimental Design.} In this section, extensive computational experiments are conducted to evaluate our proposed LLM4EO.
 First, the setting of experimental environment and algorithm parameters is described.
 Then, an ablation study is designed to analyze the impact of each improvement on the algorithm.
-Subsequently, LLM4EO is compared with mainstream algorithms for automatic program generation to demonstrate the potential of LLMs in designing operators.
-Furthermore, the superior performance of LLM4EO is verified by comparing it with other optimization algorithms.
-Finally, we extended the experiment to the distributed flexible job shop scheduling problem (DFJSP), showing the excellent generalization capability of LLM4EO.
+Subsequently, LLM4EO is compared with the mainstream algorithms for automatic program generation to demonstrate the potential of LLMs in designing operators.
+Finally, the superior performance of LLM4EO is verified by comparing it with other algorithms.

-\paragraph{Settings.} The size of the operator population is 3, the size of the solution population is 100 and the maximum number of iterations is 200.
-In the solution initialization, for machine assignment, 10\% of the population adopts Rule 1 and 90\% adopts Rule 2.
-For operation dispatching, 20\% uses the Random rule, 40\% uses the MWR rule, and the remaining 40\% uses the MOR rule \cite{r:8}.
-The probabilities of crossover and mutation are set to 0.9 and 0.9.
-All programs of the experiments are implemented with Python 3.9 and execute on a computer with an AMD Ryzen 7-4800H @ 2.90 GHz and 40.0 GB of RAM.
+\paragraph{Parameter Settings.} The parameters are set as follows: operator population size = 3, solution population size = 100, and maximum iterations = 500.
+The machine allocation and operation scheduling rules for solution initialization are consistent with \cite{r:8}.
+The probabilities of crossover and mutation are both 0.9.
+All experiments are implemented with Python 3.9 and executed on a computer with an Intel core i5-12400 @ 2.50 GHz and 32 GB of RAM.

-To ensure operator performance, we evaluate the quality and cost of the algorithm across different LLM APIs.
+\paragraph{LLM Selection.} To ensure operator performance, the quality and cost of the algorithm are evaluated in different LLMs, as shown in Table \ref{table2}.
 The tested models include GPT-4.1-mini, GPT-4o, DeepSeek-Chat, Qwen-Max, Claude-4-Sonnet and Gemini 2.5 Pro.
-LLM4EO is repeated three times on the largest instance MK10 of the Brandimarte benchmark \cite{r:2}.
-Model performance is compared based on three metrics: average relative percent deviation ($RPD{aver}$), running cost and quality-price ratio.
-As shown in Table \ref{table2}, GPT-4.1-mini offers the best cost-effectiveness.
-Notably, despite its small model size, it achieves relatively satisfactory results, primarily due to the inherent robustness of evolutionary algorithms, which maintain strong performance under limited resources.
-In contrast, Gemini-2.5-Pro achieves the best quality of results, but incurs significant costs.
-Taking into account both algorithmic effectiveness and economic viability, GPT-4.1-mini is considered the most suitable option for operator design.
+LLM4EO is repeated three times on the MK10 instance with the largest size of the benchmark from \cite{r:2}.
+Model performance is compared based on three metrics: average relative percent deviation, running cost and quality-price ratio.
+The relative percentage deviation $(RPD)$ is used to quantify the deviation of each solution from the known optimal solution:

+Here, $LB$ is the lower bound and the lower $RPD$ reflects better algorithm performance.
+GPT-4.1-mini offers the best cost-effectiveness.
+Despite its small model size, it achieves relatively satisfactory results, primarily due to the inherent robustness of EAs, which maintain strong performance under limited resources.
+In contrast, Gemini-2.5-Pro achieves the minimum average $RPD$, but incurs significant costs.
+Taking into account both algorithmic effectiveness and economic viability, GPT-4.1-mini is considered the most suitable option.